OBBBA Expands Depreciation and Production Incentives

 Sign up to receive our Tax News Brief newsletter.

-The One Big Beautiful Bill (OBBB) recently passed by the House includes revisions to code sections related to capitalization and depreciation.
+The One Big Beautiful Bill (OBBB) signed by the president includes revisions to code sections related to capitalization and depreciation.
 Many of these were anticipated to be extended, such as 100% bonus depreciation.
 Others, like the additional depreciation allowance for qualified production property, are new.

-The bill introduces several updates with notable implications for taxpayers.
+The OBBBA introduces several updates with notable implications for taxpayers.
 Here’s a closer look at what’s included and key insights:

 Bonus Depreciation